stlng1/stlng-pbl/project_20/project_20.md

 2. Connect your repo to Jenkins

-- go to docker hub and follow the illustrations below:
+- go to docker hub and follow the illustrations below to generate New Access Token:

 ![docker](./images/p20_web_07.png)